AngelaDzodzomenyo/reading-notes/301_Intermediate_Software_Development/class08.md

 3. What is an identifer of a resource?
 Give an example.

     * URI.
+A page, a book, or a dociment

+    [Image](https://danielmiessler.com/images/url-uri-url-miessler-2020.png)

-A page, a book, or a dociment [Image](https://danielmiessler.com/images/url-uri-url-miessler-2020.png) All URLs are URIs, but not all URIs are URLs
+    * All URLs are URIs, but not all URIs are URLs

 4. What are the most common HTTP verbs?

-    *
+    * GET, POST, PUT, PATCH, DELETE

 5. What should the URIs be based on?

-    *
+    * g

 6. Give an example of a good URI.

     *